• About

 Sebastine Hon added that “even foreigners who have been hired from time to time to coach Nigeria’s national football teams earn higher than Nigeria’s judicial officers.”

-The plaintiff sought an order compelling the defendants to forthwith activate measures to urgently review judicial officers’ pay, raising that of the CJN to a minimum of N12 million monthly, N11 million for other Justices of the Supreme Court and Court of Appeal President; N10 million for other Justice of the Appeal Court, the Chief Judge of the Federal High Court and President of the National Industrial Court (NIC).
+The plaintiff sought an order compelling the defendants to activate forthwith measures to urgently review judicial officers’ pay, raising that of the CJN to a minimum of N12 million monthly, N11 million for other Justices of the Supreme Court and Court of Appeal president, and N10 million for other justices of the Appeal Court, the chief judge of the Federal High Court, and the president of the National Industrial Court (NIC).

 Tags: BREAKING NEWSChief Justice of NigeriaNational Industrial CourtNigeria